Peer Mentor and Associate Peer Mentor applications are due Sunday, February 25, 2018 by 11:59 p.m.

 Peer Mentor Job Description

-Peer Mentors act as advisors, residence staff, and teaching assistants to faculty in Itasca during the NOL @ Itasca experience.
-In addition, Peer Mentors will work approximately 2-5 hours per week during the following fall and spring semester with the management of the NOL course sequence.
-Training and program preparation will begin in late June, with exact dates to be determined after hiring.
+Peer Mentors are the heart and soul of the student experience.
+They are ringleaders and high five-givers and role models who are ready to have a heart to heart in one moment and teach a group how to pipette in the next.
+The words, “Absolutely!” and “How can I help?” are never far from their lips.
+In addition to NOL @ Itasca, Peer Mentors also have the opportunity to 2-5 hours per week during the following fall and spring semester with the management of the NOL course sequence.
+Training and preparation for the NOL @ Itasca program will begin in late June, with exact dates to be determined after hiring.

 - Serve as teaching assistants to faculty for their modules